kubernetes/community/contributors/devel/sig-node/triage.md

 mean it's waiting on more work from the author), you can mark the PR as triaged with `/triage accepted`.

+Only [Kubernetes org members] can add this label.

 ## Waiting on Author

 This column means that the PR is waiting on some action from the author.
 A